Xiujia-Yang/Resource/README.md

 	- The file containing all lines in the clones.txt file that records public clones (Fig 5C)
 ### Scripts
 #### All-to-all public clone quantification (Fig. 5A)
 `python all2all_public_quantification.py clone_file_path.tab`

 The script, `all2all_public_quantification.py`, implements an all-to-all public clone quantification among enrolled samples.
 It takes only an annotation tabular file, `clone_file_path.tab`, as input.
-This file has three columns including sample id, project id and path to `clones.txt` that output by MiXCR and looks like below,
+This file has three columns including sample id, project id and path to `clones.txt` that output by MiXCR and it looks like below,
 ```
 Sample	Project	Path
 DRR056252	PRJDB4353	DRR056252_MIXCR/clones.txt